 4. AIG (American International Group).
 See our review of AIG for more in-depth information.

 They made our 5 Best list because of their low rates, lenient underwriting and Guaranteed Return of Premium provision.

 As noted above, AIG is always in the mix, contending for the lowest premiums.
 Regardless of age and face amount, AIG is usually one of the lowest three carriers in terms of premium.

 AIG’s Guaranteed Return of Premium provision is not a rider (with additional cost).
 This provision is a part of the policy.
 Basically, this provision guarantees a return of premium in Year 20 (at 50%) or Year 25 (at 100%).
-So, for someone who purchases a policy a guaranteed universal life policy at age 40, they would have the option to receive back 100% of their premium at age 65 if their circumstances changed and they felt there was no longer a need for the lifetime policy.
+So, for someone who purchases a guaranteed universal life policy at age 40, they would have the option to receive back 100% of their premium at age 65.
+This can be a good idea if your circumstances change and you felt there was no longer a need for the lifetime policy.

 AIG Financial Ratings:

 - Standard & Poor’s: A+ (5th best)